M-D-S-P/MDSP/docs/dxdiag.md

 desc: "How to get a DxDiag report"
 ---
 # Obtaining a DxDiag
-DxDiag, short for DirectX Diagnostics, is a tool used for obtaining system information that is very useful for diagnosing and solving many different issues.
+DirectX Diagnostics, AKA DxDiag, is a Windows OS tool used for obtaining system information that is very useful for diagnosing and solving many different issues.

 To get a DxDiag report, follow these instructions:

 #### Step 1
-Hold your "Windows" key and press "R" together, to bring up a run dialogue.
-Type "dxdiag" in the Run window and press enter.
+Hold the `Win` + `R` keys, to bring up the Run application You may also search for `Run` in your search bar.
+Once opened, type "dxdiag" in the Run window and press enter.

 You may get a few prompts on verifying WHQL, say yes; then you should get a window that looks like this: